fleetdm/fleet/docs/Using Fleet/GitOps.md

 ##### google_calendar

-- `api_key_json` is the contents of the JSON file downloaded when you create your Google Workspace service account API key (default: empty).
+- `api_key_json` is the contents of the JSON file downloaded when you create your Google Workspace service account API key (default: `""`).
-- `domain` is the primary domain used to identify your end user's work calendar (default: emtpy).
+- `domain` is the primary domain used to identify your end user's work calendar (default: `""`).

 ##### jira